 DreamBaby Clip-on Fan

-Yes, walking around in the heat sucks for you, but how do you think your stroller-bound infant or toddler feels?
+Yes, walking around on a hot day sucks for you, but how do you think your stroller-bound infant or toddler feels?
 They can’t even ditch out for an iced coffee unless you lift them over that stupid step in the doorway.
 In the meantime, this brilliantly simple, battery-powered clip on with a flexible neck will at least ensure there’s some airflow in the cabin.
-Just don’t try to cool yourself by clipping it to your collar — at least, not in public.
+Just don’t try to keep cool by clipping it to your collar — at least, not in public.

 Yeti Hopper Cooler